follow-github-organisation/fghx/README.md

 [Follow GitHub Organization](https://followgithub.org) gives you ~wings~ the power you deserve.

 We hope that GitHub will notice and implement this [long-awaited feature request](https://github.com/isaacs/github/issues/50).

+> Create the pull request you want to see in a repository — *Mahatma Gandhi*

 ## Install